 Some example terminal programs:

-Once you've established a connection with the Glue servers (server name: glue.umd.edu) or GRACE system (server name: grace.umd.edu), use your university credentials to log in.
+Once you've connected with the Glue servers (server name: glue.umd.edu) or GRACE system (server name: grace.umd.edu), use your university credentials to log in.

 Remember that Linux is case-sensitive, so you must enter your username in all lowercase and passphrase exactly as you entered it when you selected it.
 In some environments, you may see a prompt: